 Glass: Despite the advanced air wash system provided, the glass will still need cleaning from time to time depending on the fuel quality and burning rates used.
 Never clean glass when the stove is hot.
 Always use stove glass cleaner or ceramic hob cleaner, which is available from your stove retailer.
-As an alternative, use a wet cloth with some of the wood ash but be very careful to use very clean ash so as not to scratch the glass.
+As an alternative, use a wet cloth with some of the wood ash if burning wood but be very careful to use very clean ash so as not to scratch the glass.
+DO NOT use coal ash to clean the glass.

 Outer body: The outer body simply needs to be dusted from time to time.
-DO NOT use any kind of furniture polish or cleaning agent other than your stove suppliers recommended paint.
+DO NOT use any kind of furniture polish or cleaning agent other then your stove suppliers recommended paint.

-Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the Baffle and liners etc. It is not normally necessary to re-paint inside the firebox due to the high temperatures that mean that the paint does not have much effect before being burnt off.
+Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the plates and liners etc. It is not normally necessary to re-paint inside the firebox due to the high temperatures that mean that the paint does not have much effect before being burnt off.
 Steel and vermiculite board liners are resilient firebox materials and will give reliable service without major cleaning or work on the firebox.
 The liner boards may require replacement fairly regularly depending upon fuels and the type of usage experienced.
 Lining boards are not covered by warranty, as they are a wearing consumable part.

-Baffle: It is essential to check the top of the baffle for build-up of soot and ash regularly when in use and after a long period of no use.
+Baffle: It is essential to check the top of the baffle for build up of soot and ash regularly when in use and after a long period of no use.
 From time to time remove the baffle if necessary to ensure that the flue way entrance is clear.
+A slot is provided in the front edge of the baffle for lifting down with the multi tool for quick and easy checks without getting dirty hands.